makeco-labs/db-cli/packages/db-cli/README.md

 ### Extended Commands

 #### `seed`
 Seeds the database with initial data using a custom seed file.
-Requires a `db-cli.config.ts` configuration file.
+Requires a `db.config.ts` configuration file.

 ```bash
 db-cli seed